On Campus Housing | Off Campus Housing | Dining | Transportation | Safety | Health | Engagement | Academics | Support

 The Amherst area offers everything from single slice pizza to fine dining experiences.
 If you prefer to cook at home, there are many local supermarkets, international food grocers, farm stands and Community Supported Agriculture shares.
 If you are worried about being able to afford the cost of food, visit our Single Stop Resources page for resources and tips.

 If you plan to have a car on campus, you need to purchase a parking permit through Parking Services.
 Temporary parking on campus is available in the Campus Center Garage and at Pay to Park locations around campus.
-View the Parking Services Website for more on where to park.
+Visit the Parking Services site for more on where to park.

 UMass Transit operates PVTA buses that service campus, Amherst, and neighboring towns.
 If you are looking for a bus to class, the grocery store, or a shopping plaza, you can find the route and schedule that works for you.
 It is important to note that some bus schedules during break periods differ from schedules during the academic year.
 Be sure to check the bottom of each schedule to see if they are currently operating on a reduced schedule so you can coordinate your plans.